ToxPuro/tsoha/README.md

 The main features would at least be:

 * Users can make profiles, login and logout
-* Users can join different communities and create them
+* Users can join and leave different communities and also create them
 * Users can post text based threads on these communities
 * Users can leave messages on these threads
 * Communities have admins who have the right to take down threads, remove messages and ban users from entering these communities